aktasumitt/Transformer_Model_From_Scratch/README.md

 ## Model:
 - Although originally designed for translation, the Transformer serves as the foundation for many current generator models and can produce results very close to human-like.
 Therefore, it represents a revolutionary advancement.

+## Embedding:
+- Before input tokenized sentences are fed into the both encoder and decoder model, they are passed through an embedding layer, to which positional encoding values are added.
+- - Since the order of words in a sentence is important, the positional encoding layer maintains these sequences using sine and cosine functions.

 #### Encoder:
 - The Transformer encoder and decoder are advanced sequence-to-sequence generator models.
-- Before input tokenized sentences are fed into the both encoder and decoder model, they are passed through an embedding layer, to which positional encoding values are added.
-- Since the order of words in a sentence is important, the positional encoding layer maintains these sequences using sine and cosine functions.
-- Subsequently, this output is passed to the encoder layer, which consists of a multi-head attention and a feed-forward layer in sequence, with layer normalization and residual connections in between.
+- Subsequently, Embedding output is passed to the encoder layer, which consists of a multi-head attention and a feed-forward layer in sequence, with layer normalization and residual connections in between.
 - Multi-head attention is the application of self-attention at multiple steps, and the output is concatenated.
 - Through these operations, we effectively capture the connections between words.
 - The output of the encoder is used in computing the query and value for the decoder's multi-head attention.